ropensci/drake/README.md

 # High-performance computing

-Similarly to [Make](https://www.gnu.org/software/make/), drake arranges the intermediate steps of your workflow in a dependency web.
-This network is the key to drake's parallel computing.
-For example, consider the network graph of the basic example.
+Similarly to [Make](https://www.gnu.org/software/make/), drake arranges the intermediate steps of your workflow in a dependency network.
+This graph is the key to `drake`'s approach to high-performance computing.

 ```{r basicgraph}
 library(drake)